balqeesqud/songr/README.md

 These methods enable the basic CRUD (Create, Read, Update, Delete) operations for managing albums in our web application.

+### Update an album title

+To update an album's title, we have implemented a `updateAlbum` method in the `AlbumController` class This method is mapped to a `PUT` request with a dynamic path variable for the `albumId` parameter.

+### @OneToMany and @ManyToOne Relationships

+  -  @OneToMany(mappedBy = "song", cascade = CascadeType.ALL) in the Album class indicates a one-to-many relationship
+     between Album and Song.
+Each album can have multiple songs, and the song field in the Song entity maps this relationship.

+  -  @ManyToOne in the Song class indicates a many-to-one relationship between Song and Album.
+Each song belongs to single album, and the song field is the mapped side of the relationship.

+### Adding Songs to an Album

+To add songs to an existing album, find the album you want to add songs to on the homepage and use the "Add a song to this Album" form.
+Enter the song's title, track number, and length in seconds.

+### Viewing Albums and Songs

+You can view all albums and their details, including songs, on the homepage.
+Albums are listed along with their titles, artists, lengths, song counts, and image URLs.
+Clicking on an album will expand it to show its songs.

 ## Run application